sampsyo/home/_drafts/adl.md

 [hls-fuzz]: https://yannherklotz.com/papers/esrhls_fccm2021.pdf
 [dahlia-paper]: https://rachitnigam.com/files/pubs/dahlia.pdf

+TK somewhere in here, coin the term. not DSL. not *just* HLS.

+### The Missing Piece

+TK better title. what's missing from parallel programming models? (they are a great starting point, but what is the additional concerns that ADLs must embrace?)

-TK the missing piece: use/multiplexing of physical resources. that's the essential thing about hardware; you are creating computational objects *and then* using them to accomplish something
+use/multiplexing of physical resources. that's the essential thing about hardware; you are creating computational objects *and then* using them to accomplish something

 ---